- Fees shown are state fees only. These fees do not include NIPR transaction fees.

 Lansing, MI 48933-1521

 Frequently Asked Questions

-Massachusetts does not offer online license printing.
-Please follow the link to the state website.
+Michigan does not offer online license printing.
+Please click here for additional information.

 - One Year